phadej/range-set-list/README.md

 The implementation of `RSet` is based on _list_.

 Compared to [`Data.Set`](http://hackage.haskell.org/package/containers-0.5.4.0/docs/Data-Set.html),
-this module imposes also [`Enum`](http://hackage.haskell.org/package/base-4.6.0.1/docs/Prelude.html#t:Enum) restriction for many functions.
+this module also imposes an [`Enum`](http://hackage.haskell.org/package/base-4.6.0.1/docs/Prelude.html#t:Enum) constraint for many functions.
 We must be able to identify consecutive elements to be able to _glue_ and _split_ ranges properly.

 The implementation assumes that